VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 to the events in the **EventBus** class and to the commands in the **CommandBus** class.

-### Capturing and Persisting Messages to the Message Log
+### Capturing and persisting messages to the message log

 The system uses an additional subscription to the **conference/commands** and **conference/events** topics in Windows